Shubhamai/pytorch-vqgan/README.md

 You can start the training by running `python train.py`.
 It reads the default config file from `configs/mnist.yml` .
 To change the config path, run - `python train.py --config_path configs/mnist.yaml`.

 Here's what mostly the script does -
-- Downloads the MNIST dataset automatically and save in the [data](/data) directory ( specified in config ).
+- Downloads the MNIST dataset automatically and saved in the [data](/data) directory ( specified in config ).
 - Training the VQGAN model on the MNIST train set with parameters passed from the config file.
-- The training metrics and visualizations are saved in the [experiments/results](/experiments/results) directory with the corresponding `run` name.
+- The training metrics, visualizations and model are saved in the [experiments/](/experiments/) directory with the corresponding path specified in the config file.
-- The model is automatically saved in the [experiments/models/](/experiments/models/) with the corresponding `run` name after training is complete.

 ### Testing